coreinfrastructure/best-practices-badge/doc/background.md

 UL (formerly Underwriters Laboratories) is developing a Cybersecurity Assurance Program (CAP).
 [Codenomicon has a video about CAP](http://www.codenomicon.com/resources/video/2015/08/04/codenomiconusa2015-UL-cybersecurity-assurance-program-video.html).
+At this time the criteria are not public; when they become public they should be reviewed.

 ### OWASP CLASP